wamp-proto/wamp-proto/spec/README.md

 ### Message Codes and Direction

+The following table lists the message type code for the 21 messages defined in WAMPv2 and their direction between peer roles.
+"Tx" means the message is sent by the respective role, and "Rx" means the message is received by the respective role.

 | Code | Message        |  Publisher  |  Broker  |  Subscriber  |  Caller  |  Dealer  |  Callee  |
 |------|----------------|-------------|----------|--------------|----------|----------|----------|